KBNLresearch/iromlab/readme.md

 Finally Iromlab uses [tkInter](https://wiki.python.org/moin/TkInter), but this is included by default in the Python 2.7 / 3.x Windows installers.

-## Contributors

-Written by Johan van der Knijff, except *sru.py* which was adapted from the [KB Python API](https://github.com/KBNLresearch/KB-python-API) which is written by WillemJan Faber.
-The KB Python API is released under the GNU GENERAL PUBLIC LICENSE.

 ## IsoBuster configuration

 Before using Iromlab, it is necessary to change some of IsoBuster's default settings.
 This is mainly to avoid pop-up dialogs during that need user input during the imaging process.
 You only need to do this once; the changes will persist after upgrading IsoBuster to a newer version.
 Below instructions apply to IsoBuster 3.9 (Professional license).